ibexa/documentation-user/docs/personalization/recommendation_models.md

 #### Random

-The model returns a semi-random list of products from the most recent ones.
+The model returns a semi-random list of products from the last 10 days.
 It allows injecting new products to the recommendation while the "History-based" models are not yet able to recommend products based on the statistics.
 It is a simplified and unsophisticated alternative if no other information is available to calculate and provide recommendations.

 This model is not based on historical records but relies on the imported product catalog.

+#### Random short

+The mechanism of this model is the same as in Random, but the difference is that it returns a semi-random list of products from the last four hours.

 #### Editor-based